- 1. Easily overwhelmed in situations

 Often, parents are stressed during the early years of a child’s development, which can lead them to be disconnected from their child’s complex emotional needs.
 This can lead to a nearly complete lack of emotional support, along with a lack of understanding of a child’s emotional outbursts.

 The effects of long-term emotional neglect can manifest in several ways, which is why it is important to be mindful of your parenting styles.
 Kids can feel emotionally empty, disconnected, and disinterested over time, which can significantly impair their adult lives.
-The critical developmental pathways in the brain that rely on emotional comforting can be impacted as well.
+The critical developmental pathways in the brain that rely on emotional comfort can be impacted as well.

 Related Reading: Interesting Social-Emotional Learning Activities for Classroom